 - Your application code, which includes one or more Node.js packages.
 These packages can be anything from a simple GraphQL API or a single Lambda function to a complete React application.

 - Cloud infrastructure that hosts your code or which is being utilized by it, which is also described and deployed using code.
 For that matter, by default, Webiny relies on a solution called Pulumi, which is a modern infrastructure as code solution.

 Moving on, every application has its own folder.
-For example, in a newly created Webiny project, by default, you end up with three applications.
+For example, every Webiny project consists of four applications.

 ./apps/admin), and finally, the website (

 These applications are shown in the following directory tree: